 Going to a higher plan will actually save you money, by not having to pay extra for other plugins, or increase your band width as your store grows.

 A 3rd Option.
 I have been looking at this.
 It is not well known, but it looks ok if money is tight.I will add a 3rd option.
-It is based on Weebly, number 8 in the list above.
+It is used by Weebly (number 8 in the list above), and also WordPress.
 I have never used it.
 It looks Ok and it might be a little easier on the pocket.
 It has a 30Day money back Guarantee.
 WebHostingPad

 Some things you should know about Hosting